zastrich/TheForce/README.md

 - `.force-hoverable`: Added to elements that can be interacted with
 - `.force-hover`: Added to elements while being hovered over
+- `.force-loading`: Applied to the virtual cursor element when a hover action is in progress (e.g., waiting for `hoverDelay` to trigger a click).

 ## Browser Support